Skip to content

-In terms of geography, Hollywood is just as small as a sand grain compared to the rest of America.
-More specifically, Hollywood, whose area is only 64.6 square kilometres, just makes 5% of the area of Los Angeles, which is in turn only 0.3% of California, which equals 4.31% of the total area of the US.
+Regarding geography, Hollywood is just as small as a sand grain as the rest of America.
+More specifically, Hollywood, whose area is only 64.6 square kilometres, makes up just 5% of the area of Los Angeles, which is in turn only 0.3% of California, which equals 4.31% of the total area of the US.

 That aside, Hollywood is by far the world’s most recognised district.
-This entertainment hub attracts millions and millions of tourists every year.
-It is the dream destination of anyone wishing to work in show business.
+This entertainment hub attracts millions of tourists every year and is the dream destination of anyone wishing to work in show business.

 Though it is practically not the birthplace of the American cinema industry, which, by the way, sparked more to the north, precisely in New York, Florida, and New Jersey, Hollywood now hosts the world’s biggest and most notable film studios, including Walt Disney Studios, Universal Pictures, Warner Bros, and Paramount Pictures as well as many theatres, primarily the Dolby Theatre where the Oscar annual ceremony is held and many other attractions.

 Previously, we made a few stories about the famous Hollywood Sign, the Dolby Theatre, and the old iconic Hollywood Hotel.
-Today, we are taking you on a tour of the Hollywood Walk of Fame.
-This is another remarkable landmark in the town where thousands of tourists flock every day to have a once-in-a-lifetime experience with the world’s most eminent stars whose incredible talents and valuable legacies have entertained us and billions of other people worldwide.
+Today, we are taking you on the Hollywood Walk of Fame tour.
+This is another remarkable landmark in the town where thousands of tourists flock daily to have a once-in-a-lifetime experience with the world’s most eminent stars whose incredible talents and valuable legacies have entertained us and billions of other people worldwide.

 Hollywood Walk of Fame